Andebu (village)

 Andebu is a village in Sandefjord Municipality in Vestfold county, Norway.
-The village is located about 20 km north of the city of Sandefjord and about 15 km to the west of the city of Tønsberg.
+It is located about 20 km north of the city of Sandefjord and about 15 km to the west of the city of Tønsberg.

-The 1.83 km2 village has a population (2022) of 2,532 and a population density of 1381 PD/km2.
+The 1.83 km2 village has a population of 2,532 (2022) and a population density of 1381 PD/km2.

 Historically, the village was the administrative centre of the old Andebu Municipality which existed from 1838 until its dissolution on 1 January 2017.
 The medieval Andebu Church is located on the north side of the village.
-Andebu elementary school and Andebu secondary school are both located in the village.
+An elementary school and a secondary school are located in the village.